BSFishy/portfolio/posts/software-development-isnt-about-writing-code.md

 > Spanning 10 weeks, this fully remote program allows participants to receive mentorship from seasoned engineers within a nurturing and inclusive environment that fosters learning and collaboration.
 > Participants in OSCI will work with Amazon engineers and will enhance their portfolios by directly contributing to a prominent open-source software project.

-This program is a goldmine for college grads, bootcamp finishers, or anyone eager to dive headfirst into the world of code.
+This program is a goldmine for recent grads, bootcamp alumni, or anyone eager to dive into the world of code.
-As someone who's been down the self-taught route, I know firsthand the power of open source projects.
+Having trodden the self-taught path myself, I understand the power of open-source projects.
-So, when my manager asked if I'd mentor a group of contributors, I jumped on board faster than a developer racing to claim an unattended keyboard at a coding conference (this is a ChatGPT joke, don't @ me).
+When my manager asked if I'd mentor a group of contributors, I didn't hesitate - I was on it like a developer racing to claim an unattended keyboard at a coding conference (this is a ChatGPT joke, don't @ me).

-Mentoring these fresh faces has thrown me back to the days when I first dipped my toes into the vast ocean of code.
+Mentoring these fresh faces has brought back memories of my own early days in code.
-I started coding when I was around 10 (now I'm a seasoned 21), and let me tell you, I've almost forgotten what it's like to tackle massive projects and decipher project-specific solutions.
+I started when I was around 10 (now I'm a seasoned 21), and let me tell you, I almost forgot what it's like to tackle massive projects and decipher project-specific solutions.
-It's like trying to find your way through a maze made of spaghetti code (again, ChatGPT (What??
+It's like navigating through a maze made of spaghetti code (again, ChatGPT (What??
 I'm not a comedian, but I wanted jokes))!

-An observation that I've had brewing in my mind for a while has been exacerbated by this exposure.
-Software development isn't just about typing out lines of code.
+Here's an observation that's been on my mind for a while, and only been amplified by this experience: software development is not just about typing lines of code.
-That would be like trying to fix a leaky faucet by mopping the floor.
-Sure, it helps, but it doesn't tackle the root issue.
+That's akin to mopping the floor to fix a leaky faucet - it helps, but it doesn't get to the root issue.
-We've got to dive deep, understand the problem, and only then unleash our code wizardry.
+We need to delve deep, understand the problem, and then apply our code wizardry.

-So, here's the deal: we're not just coders, we're problem-solvers.
+We're not just coders; we're problem-solvers.
-We're the detectives of the digital world, unearthing the mysteries hidden in those cryptic lines of code.
+We're the detectives of the digital world, uncovering mysteries in those cryptic lines of code.
-Take, for instance, the infamous `memcpy` function.
+Take, for example, the infamous `memcpy` function.
 To a newbie, it might as well be written in ancient hieroglyphics.
-But for us seasoned pros, it's like our trusty old toolbox—a bit meticulous, but no magic wands involved.
+But to seasoned pros, it's like a trusty old toolbox - a bit meticulous, but no magic wands involved.

 > For those who don't know, `memcpy` is a function in libc that copies a region of memory from one place to another.
-> It's used a lot in languages like C to duplicate pieces of memory, the same way you might clone or duplicate in another language.
+> It's heavily used in languages like C to duplicate pieces of memory, similar to cloning in other languages.

-Let's talk about creating our own `memcpy`.
-Sounds daunting, right?
-But wait, let's break it down.
-There are a few basic prerequisites we need to identify:
+Creating our own `memcpy` may sound daunting, but let's break it down.
+We need a few basic prerequisites:

 - A size of memory to copy, implying the need for basic integer support
 - A pointer to the source and to the destination, implying the need for pointer support
 - Simple looping functionality

-Basic stuff, really!
+Basic stuff, really.
 With these essentials in hand, we're ready to dance.
 And the beauty is, this dance is universal!
 You can do it in any language that speaks the same prerequisites.

-Our custom `memcpy` implementation is straightforward: with the given size to copy, `size`, along with source pointer `src` and destination pointer `dst`, iterate from 0 to `size`.
+Our custom `memcpy` implementation is straightforward: given the size to copy (`size`), along with source pointer (`src`) and destination pointer (`dst`), iterate from 0 to `size`.
 At each iteration (`i`), copy the `i`-th byte from `src` to the `i`-th byte in `dst`.
-Given this basic solution, it can be implemented nearly 1:1 in any language that supports the aforementioned prerequisites.
+This solution can be implemented almost one-to-one in any language that supports the aforementioned prerequisites.

-For instance, here it is in pseudocode:
+For instance, in pseudocode:

 ```text
 function memcpy(int size, pointer src, pointer dst) {